Find Assisted Living in Your Area

 About 19% of all Medicare enrollees are eligible for full or partial Medicaid coverage as well.
 Seniors who qualify for both programs are sometimes called dual-eligible, and they can use Medicaid benefits as an outstanding supplement for managing Medicare’s out-of-pocket costs.

 If you are dual-eligible, you can integrate Medicaid into your coverage profile just like a standard Medicare supplemental policy.
-The exception is that your Medicaid coverage is likely to be less expensive, perhaps even free at the point of service, and cover a fairly exhaustive list of medical needs.
-Medicaid policies vary from state to state, but generally, the program will pay the uncovered costs for medically necessary drugs, equipment and procedures.
-You must have a doctor authorize your treatment to be covered by Medicaid, and you could still have to meet a share of cost that depends on your financial position.
+This may make your Medicaid coverage less expensive or even free at the point of service, and cover a fairly exhaustive list of medical needs.
+Medicaid policies vary from state to state, but they generally pay uncovered costs for medically necessary drugs, equipment, and procedures.
+You must have a doctor authorize your treatment to be covered by Medicaid, and you could still have to meet a Share of Cost, depending on your financial position.

 To qualify for Medicaid, you must be a citizen or permanent legal resident of the United States and a permanent resident of the state where you are applying for benefits.
-An intake worker will examine your financial documents to make sure you meet the program’s income and asset limits for providing coverage.
+An intake worker will examine your financial documents to make sure you meet the program’s income and asset limits.
 These numbers vary from state to state, but the maximum income limits tend to be higher in states with a high cost of living.

 Medicaid Prescription Drug Coverage